Year 9 Science Tournament

 Venue: New Plymouth Boys’ High School

-Date: Sunday, 2 August 2026
+Date of Tournament: Sunday, 2 August 2026

 Prize: TBC